gregorriegler/seamer/README.md

 Seamer - fun with seams
 -----------------------

-A refactoring tool for Java, designed to help and get _blackboxes_ under test to enable safe refactorings.
+A refactoring tool for Java, designed to help and get legacy code under test.
-Works with pure functions as well as with impure ones.
-One seam per class is currently supported.

 Inspired by https://github.com/testdouble/suture